1960s 1970s 1980s 1990s 2000s

 1994b Shimura varieties and motives, In: Motives (Eds.
 U. Jannsen, S. Kleiman, J.-P. Serre), Proc.
 Symp.
 Pure Math., AMS, 55, 1994, Part 2, pp447--523.

-Proves that all Shimura varieties of abelian type with rational weight can be realized as the moduli schemes of abelian motives (those in the category generated by abelian varieties) with additional structure, and draws some consequences.
-The paper also computes the affine group scheme attached to the category of abelian motives over C, and contains a heuristic derivation of the conjecture of Langlands and Rapoport.
+Proves that all Shimura varieties of abelian type with rational weight can be realized as the moduli schemes of abelian motives with additional structure, and draws some consequences.
+The paper also computes the affine group scheme attached to the category of abelian motives over $\mathbb{C}$, and contains a heuristic derivation of the conjecture of Langlands and Rapoport.

 1994bP Preprint, uncorrupted by the AMS copy editors.